kopiotrek/Allegro-Hand-Teleoperation/README.md

 ---

-With this guide, you should be able to successfully set up and run Allegro Hand teleoperation. 🚀
+With this guide, you should be able to successfully set up and run Allegro Hand Teleoperation. 🚀